Playing Bridge to Raise Funds

 The event spans the longest day of the year, the Summer Solstice, and symbolizes the challenging journey of those living with Alzheimer’s and their caregivers.

 Bridge is uniquely suited for The Longest Day because studies have shown that playing strategic games, like bridge, help keep your brain healthy.
 The Alzheimer’s Association has even included playing bridge on its list of 10 Ways to Love Your Brain.

 Both clubs and players can support The Longest Day.

 As a player, simply playing bridge at the club during the event will raise funds, as sanction fees go directly to the Alzheimer’s Association or Alzheimer Society of Canada.
-In return, you’ll earn double regular masterpoints in The Longest Day games.
+In return, you’ll earn elevated masterpoints in The Longest Day games.

 U.S. clubs can register to be an official fundraising team at alz.acbl which will give them a special link to use for direct donations for their team.

 Fundraising isn’t limited to contributing sanction fees or direct donations, though.
 Things like bridge lessons and raffles or even just a simple online donation to your local team go a long way in this fight.

 For 2021, sanction fees from games held in Virtual Clubs on the weekend of The Longest Day (Sat-Sun., June 19-20) will be donated.
 To learn more about Virtual Clubs, visit acbl.org/virtual.
 Clubs who have returned to face to face play can choose their Longest Day during the week of June 20-27, 2021.
 Please follow CDC guidelines and recommendations from local health officials when participating with